 I wanted to be alone.
 No one else.
 No dog.
 Just me and nature.
 Like my own little yoga and writing retreat in the woods.
 I found a cute little Airbnb camper less than an hour and a half drive away, booked my stay, and let my work team know I’d be taking a long weekend away and would not be reachable.

-I was beyond excited for my trip.
-I immediately started counting down the days, planning my meals and made sure I had everything I needed to make s’mores over the campfire.
+I was beyond excited about my trip.
+I immediately started counting down the days, planning my meals, and making sure I had everything I needed to make s’mores over the campfire.
 I worked a half day that morning, dropped Poncho at his boarding facility, and made my way up north.
 As advised, I called the owner when I was about 20 minutes away so I could get the gate code and further instructions.

 Since I was alone, I couldn’t drive, listen, and take notes, and with my current state of health, taking notes has been a critical thing to help my foggy brain, but I did my best to pay attention and hope I would remember what he was saying.
 One of the things the owner mentioned was the setup of the outhouse.
 It sounded strange, so I made a mental note to check out that setup as soon as I got there and before nature called and I was in a scramble.